-Periodic inspection should be made of the electrical connector, wiring, brake lines and hose for the entire brake system to insure there are no abraded or bare wires, damaged steel lines, or cracked and damaged hoses.
-During inspection verify that there are no loose or hanging lines or wire that might drag or catch on objects/ debris while being towed.
+If there is any concern about the condition of any component of the braking system, have an authorized Malibu trailer dealer review and rectify the matter before towing the boat connector, wiring, brake lines, and hose for the entire brake system to ensure there are no abraded or bare wires, damaged steel lines, or cracked and damaged hoses.
+During inspection verify that there are no loose or hanging lines or wire that might drag or catch on objects/debris while being towed.